backstage/backstage/docs/overview/roadmap.md

 ### Future work 🔮

 - **[Backstage platform is stable](https://github.com/spotify/backstage/milestone/19)** -
-  The platform APIs and features are stable and can be dependent on for production use.
+  The platform APIs and features are stable and can be depended on for production use.
 After this plugins will require little to no maintenance.

 - **[Plugin marketplace](https://github.com/spotify/backstage/issues/2009)** -